cloudmesh-community/fa18-523-88/technologies/chapters/tech/sahara.md

 Cloud [@www-Sahara].
 Sahara is managed via a REST API with a User Interface available as part of OpenStack Dashboard.

-The rationale behind Sahara is to enable users to easily manage and deploy various data processing frameworks with relative ease.
+The Sahara project is a joint collaboration between Hortonworks, Red hat and Mirantis.
+The reason the Sahara project was persued by these entities was based on the need for agile access to big data.
+By sitting on top of the OpenStack Cloud management platform, Sahara is able to provide managed scalability for the various data processing frameworks.
+In alignment with scalability, the elasticity around the clusters(Growing or Shrinking resources as required) is another major advantage when using Sahara to manage and deploy clusters.
 While users can quickly deploy a cluster within minutes, it is also important to note that Sahara enables users to scale existing clusters by adding/removing nodes on demand.
 The Sahara product is able to communicate with a variety of OpenStack services.
 Some of the main services that Sahara